Halkapınar Transfer Center: History

 The oldest part of Halkapınar Transfer Center is the railway station.
 Originally built by the Smyrna Cassaba Railway (SCP), Halkapınar railway station opened on 20 July 1865 along with the railway from Basmane to Karşıyaka and Bornova.
 Halkapınar station was located just before the Bornova line diverged off the mainline to Karşıyaka and later Afyon.
 The SCP was bought by the Turkish State Railways in 1934, which continued to operate commuter trains that stopped at Halkapınar.

 In a plan to improve rail service around İzmir, the city municipality began planning a commuter rail and rapid transit network.
 Halkapınar was designated to become the primary transfer point between the two systems.
 In 1994, the State Railways sold the Bornova Branch to the city of İzmir, which began construction of the İzmir Metro along its right-of-way.
 Construction of the İzmir Metro saw the addition of two new platforms and a maintenance facility at Halkapınar.
 The new facilities were completed in 1999 and Halkapınar Transfer Center officially opened on 22 May 2000.
 In anticipation for expanded commuter service to Aliağa, Halkapınar station was electrified with overhead wire.
 The station was electrified in 2001, but never used.
-In 2006, plans for a new commuter railsystem, İZBAN, were finalized and the rehabilitation of the railway began.
-Between 2006 and 2010 Halkapınar saw a suspension of heavy rail trains, due to the construction of railway tunnels in Şirinyer and Karşıyaka.
-Service returned on 5 December 2010, with the inauguration of the Northern Line to Çiğli.
+In 2006, plans for a new commuter rail system, İZBAN, were finalized and the rehabilitation of the railway began.
+Between 2006 and 2010, Halkapınar saw a suspension of heavy rail trains, due to the construction of railway tunnels in Şirinyer and Karşıyaka.
+Service returned on 5 December 2010.

 Ever since İZBAN began operating, Halkapınar has become the busiest station in İzmir and one of the busiest stations in Turkey.
 In order to accommodate the thousands of daily passengers, a second overpass was built to the east of the existing one in 2013.
 In 2016, Halkapınar saw a total of over 24 million boardings.